Resources

 What are the symptoms of high blood glucose levels?

 A lot of people with chronically high blood sugar levels do not understand until it is too late.
 Some of the common symptoms include feeling very thirsty, urinating frequently, weight loss, feeling tired, and recurrent infections.
-Diabetic patients with very high sugar levels often need hospital admission with fluid replacement and insulin.
+Diabetic patients with very high sugar levels often need hospital admission with fluid replacement and insulin, along with the usage of the Insulin Dosage Calculator.

 What are the symptoms of low blood glucose levels?

-Blood sugar levels below 70 mg/dL are usually accompanied by symptoms such as shaking of the hands, profuse sweating, blurring of vision, rapid heartbeat, dizziness, irritability, etc. Patients who are diabetic may experience a sudden drop in sugar levels if they forget to eat on time.
-Therefore, they are advised to carry a sugary treat such as a chocolate with them and to consume it immediately if they experience any of the above symptoms.
+Shaking hands, profuse sweating, blurred vision, rapid heartbeat, dizziness, irritability, etc, usually accompany blood sugar below 70 mg/dL.
+Patients who have diabetes may experience a sudden drop in sugar levels if they forget to eat on time.
+Therefore, they are advised to carry a sugary treat such as chocolate and consume it immediately if they experience any of the above symptoms.